Before we go into the diet to include keto diets, there is a chance teeny-weeny that not many people are accustomed to the keto diet.

-First thing first, what is a keto diet?
+First, what is a keto diet?

 Is the keto diet good for me?

-1. Keto diet helps with weight loss
+1. Keto diet helps to lose weight

-3. Keto diet can help reduce cholesterol
+3. A keto diet can help lower cholesterol

 What foods should I avoid in a keto diet?